4 Steps to Respectful Communication

 Self-regulating vs Co-regulating

-It’s important to reflect on your individual and couple needs in order to identify effective ways to approach either type.
-After looking at your own habits and trying out a mixture of the two, you and your partner(s) may find that a mixture of both is what works best for you!
-Here are a few examples for each:
+It’s important to reflect on your individual and relationship needs to identify effective ways to approach either regulation type.
+After looking at your habits and trying out a mixture of the two, you and your partner(s) may find that a mixture of both is what works best for you!

-Self-regulation can include meditation, coloring, watering plants, exercise, washing the dishes, journaling, deep breathing, grounding activities, saying affirmations, mindfulness, etc. Note: Storming away, using substances, stonewalling, isolating/avoiding are unhelpful ways to self-regulate.
+Examples of self-regulation can include meditation, coloring, watering plants, exercise, washing the dishes, journaling, deep breathing, grounding activities, saying affirmations, mindfulness, etc. Note: Storming away, using substances, stonewalling, isolating/avoiding are unhelpful ways to self-regulate.

-Co-regulation can look like massages, deep breathing/matching breathing, cuddling or holding hands, statements that affirm that relationship, exercising, eye gazing.
+This can look like massages, deep breathing/matching breathing, cuddling or holding hands, statements that affirm that relationship, exercising, eye gazing.
 Note: Yelling at one another, name-calling, giving the cold-shoulder are unhelpful ways to co-regulate.

-Sometimes, one partner's preferred way of regulating may not align with another's which means it's time to discuss a potential compromise.
-Take a look at your self-regulating activities and identify if any of them can be done separately, together.
+Sometimes, one partner's preferred way of regulating may not align with another's, which means it's time to discuss a potential compromise.
+Look at your self-regulating activities and identify if any of them can be done separately, together.

 Communicating well takes intentional re-education and effort.
-There will be mistakes and times when you fall into old behaviors --- that's okay because you are learning new skills!
+There will be mistakes and times when you fall into old behaviors—that's okay because you are learning new skills!
 Stick with it, call it out, take care of yourselves, and keep working at it.
-Remember, you and your partner(s) are on the same team working towards the goal of growing a stronger relationship everyday.
-Effective communication tends to lead to higher relationship and sexual satisfaction and I think your goals may include some of that so prioritize better communication.
+At the end of it all, you'll have better communication skills and hopefully, a better relationship.

 Rafaella Smith-Fiallo is a Licensed Clinical Social Worker and owns Healing Exchange LLC.
 She specializes in supporting healing after sexual violence, building self-esteem and confidence, and teaching healthy sexuality to individuals, those in relationships, and within supportive group settings.
-She also cofounded Afrosexology, a sex-positive, pleasure based sexuality education platform.
+She also cofounded Afrosexology, a sex-positive, pleasure based sexuality education business.